Resources and Taekwondo Tips to get the most of Taekwondo training

 CLIMBING THE MOUNTAIN WITH BODY, MIND, KNOWLEDGE (AND LOTS OF PRACTICE)

 These Taekwondo tips and resources can help you get more enjoyment out of your Taekwondo education.

 This section is for our students with the purpose of augmenting their in-class education.
-Below you will find access to Form downloads and audio files containing Taekwondo language that you will hear in class.
+Below you will find access to Form, Basic Movement videos, and audio files containing Taekwondo language that you will hear in class.
 Each is vital in your education and enjoyment of Taekwondo.
 Each Form will be tested incrementally at every belt level you advance to (language starting at blue belt.)
 Click one of the icons below to continue to Forms and Taekwondo Language.

 Before you get to that, you might want to know what we call the gym where we practice.
 You might also be looking for some taekwondo tips for doing forms and testing.
 Jump past the two icons below an increase your knowledge while increasing your enjoyment of Traditional Taekwondo.

 You may have heard of a “dojo” but do you know what a “dojang” is?

 A dojang is the place where you practice and learn Taekwondo.
 It is similar to the Japanese’ dojo but in Korean, we say “dojang.”
 It sounds like doe-jang when spoken.
 You can use it in a sentence like, “Mom, it’s time to go to the dojang.”